NHMDenmark/specify-adapter/documentation/Meetings_Decisions.md

 Mapping list - which make sense to be mapped: to be put in https://github.com/NHMDenmark/specify-adapter/edit/main/documentation/

-Request for adding release notes for each deployment and include #issue no which have been solved in the release notes Request for Documentation on all the tables the Sprecify Bridge is manulating and all the Specify API endpoints being used Demo of the functionality until now
+Request for adding release notes for each deployment and include #issue no which have been solved in the release notes

+Request for Documentation on all the tables the Sprecify Bridge is manulating and all the Specify API endpoints being used

+Demo of the functionality until now - next meeting 8th July

 Meeting for discussing moderated access on 9th July

 ### Discussion and Decisions